-The successful bidder shall make a bona fide public offering of the 2011A-2 Bonds and shall, within 30 minutes after being notified of the award of the 2011A-2 Bonds, advise the State Treasurer in writing (via facsimile transmission) of the initial public offering prices of the 2011A-2 Bonds (the "Initial Reoffering Prices").
-The successful bidder must, by facsimile transmission or delivery received by the State Treasurer within 24 hours after notification of the award, furnish the following information to the State Treasurer to complete the Preliminary Official Statement in final form (the "Final Official Statement"):
+The successful bidder shall make a bona fide public offering of all of the 2011A Bonds to the general public and shall, within 30 minutes after being notified that such bidder's bid appears to be the apparent winning bid, subject to verification, advise the Authority in writing (via facsimile or electronic transmission) of the initial public offering prices or yields of the 2011A Bonds (the "Initial Reoffering Prices").
+The successful bidder must provide the Initial Reoffering Prices, as the Authority will not include in the Official Statement an "NRO" ("not reoffered") designation to or for any maturity of the 2011A Bonds.
+Such reoffering prices and yields, among other things, will be used by the Authority to calculate the final principal amount of each maturity and the final aggregate principal amount of the 2011A Bonds.
+The successful bidder must, by facsimile or electronic or e-mail transmission or delivery received by the Authority within 24 hours after notification of the Final Amounts, furnish the following information to the Authority to complete the Official Statement in final form, as described below:

-- A. Selling compensation (aggregate total anticipated compensation to the underwriters expressed in dollars, based on the expectation that all 2011A-2 Bonds are sold at the Initial Reoffering Prices). - B. The identity of the underwriters if the successful bidder is part of a group or syndicate. - C. Any other material information that the State Treasurer determines is necessary to complete the Final Official Statement.
+- A. Selling compensation (aggregate total anticipated compensation to the underwriters expressed in dollars, based on the expectation that all 2011A Bonds are sold at the Initial Reoffering Prices). - B. The identity of the other underwriters if the successful bidder is part of a group or syndicate. - C. Any other material information that the State Treasurer determines is necessary to complete the final Official Statement.